 If students are receiving financial aid during the semester in which they are called to active duty, financial aid must be repaid according to federal and state guidelines before a refund will be issued by DigiPen.
-The rules on these are not necessarily within the control of this institution.
-Students should consult with the Financial Aid Department concerning the impact of military call-up on financial aid conditions and eligibility.
+The rules regarding financial aid are not necessarily within the control of the Institute.
+Students should consult with the Office of Financial Aid concerning the impact of military call-up on financial aid conditions and eligibility.
 The U.S. Department of Education has directed the Direct Loan Program and colleges to provide relief from student loan obligations by postponing student loan payments for borrowers during the period of the borrower's active duty service.

-If a veteran receiving Post 9/11 benefits withdraws before the semester is completed, all funding received from the US Department of Veteran Affairs would be returned to the student, and it is the student's responsibility to return any funds to the US Department of Veteran Affairs and pay any balance owed to DigiPen.
+If a veteran receiving Post 9/11 benefits withdraws before the semester is completed, all funding received from the U.S. Department of Veterans Affairs would be returned to the student, and it is the student's responsibility to return any funds to the U.S. Department of Veterans Affairs and pay any balance owed to DigiPen.